 Even if your app functions with near-native capabilities, you will find out that over time, the app starts degrading i.e. more bugs, frequent crashes etc. While, another drawback of going the cross-platform route is the apps’ inability to adapt to the changes whenever there’s a new OS update.

-For these reasons, and more, we are strong advocates of going Native.
+For these reasons, and more, we are strong advocates of Native app development.
 In a nutshell, native apps are:

 Faster; because the code is far more flexible and runs seamlessly

 New app features can be integrated quickly and easily, without compromising the existing ones